 A good vocal tone is not established by singing loudly, it’s established at medium volume.
 Good tone happens when vocal folds are strong enough to have a good closure without touching.

+Breath control is important.
 Releasing too much air creates a “breathy” tone, and releasing too little air creates a “nasal” tone.
 Unless you’re really going for breathy or nasal as a stylistic choice, somewhere right in between the two is the perfect balance.
-Wearing HearFones® allows you to really hear yourself and work on your tone at medium volumes, either on your own or in the context of rehearsal with your band or ensemble.
+Wearing HearFones® allows you to really hear your voice and work on your tone at medium volumes, either on your own or in the context of rehearsal with your band members or ensemble.

 This post originally appeared on this blog in 2013 and Cari’s blog before that.
 Reprinted with permission.